dlaub123/loan-calculator/README.md

 - (if invoked from Facebook use External browser command to download csv)

 ## Run
-Simply go to <http://dmlsoftware.pythonanywhere.com> - Or:
+Simply go to: <http://dmlsoftware.pythonanywhere.com> - Or:

 1. Create a virtual environment (optional but recommended)
 2. Install dependencies